alirezahs1/MFE/README.md

 # MFE (Micro Front-end)
-The project includes 3 different projects:
+The repository includes 3 different projects:
 1. Container (Host): The root project that will run on port `3000`
 2. Profile: The first remote project based in `apps/profile` directory.
 It will run on port `3001`
 3. Auth: The second remote project based in `apps/auth` directory.
 It will run on port `3002`